-Hiking to Moro Rock is undoubtably the pinnacle of a visit to Sequoia National Park.
-In reality, you can enjoy the views of the signature monolith on your way up to Giant Forest.
+Hiking Moro Rock is the pinnacle of a visit to Sequoia National Park.
+In reality, you can enjoy the views of the signature monolith on your way up to the Giant Forest.
 But only hiking to the top of Moro Rock allows you to truly appreciate the magnitude, significance, and beauty of the place.

 Moro Rock is a dome-shaped granite monolith in Sequoia National Park.
-It’s located at the heart of the park between the Giant Forest and Crescent Meadow.
-Such convenient location allows the visitors, hiking between the forest and the meadow, to deviate from their route and check out the Moro Rock Trail along the way.
+It’s located in the heart of the park between the Giant Forest and Crescent Meadow.
+Such a convenient location allows the visitors, hiking between the forest and the meadow, to deviate from their route and check out the Moro Rock Trail along the way.
 The majority of the park’s guests, though, skip all other hiking trails and start their ascent right at the bottom of Moro Rock.